turingschool/front-end-curriculum/projects/jet-fuel.md

 ### Server Side

-* The application must be constructed using Node/Express with a knex and PostgreSQL database.
+* The application must be constructed using Node/Express with a knex and PostgreSQL database
 * There should be one client-side route (`'/'`), and other endpoints should be API endpoints (`'api/v1/...'`)
 * You should only need to use GET and POST requests.
-You should not need to use POST, PUT, or DELETE requests for the basic expectations of this project.
+You should not need to use PATCH, PUT, or DELETE requests for the basic expectations of this project.
 * Each API endpoint should respond with JSON-formatted data

 ### Client Side